Radiology & X-Ray Technician School

 Students can find accredited online radiology technician programs based on their specific professional goals.
 The best program for one student may not be the best for another.

 Prospective learners should consider course delivery methods.
 Distance learners can usually complete many parts of a curriculum online.
 But due to radiology's hands-on nature, programs often require some in-person participation.
 Students meet these requirements at local medical offices or hospitals, or on campus.

 Are There Scholarships and Grants for Radiology Techs?

 Many college students qualify for gift-based financial aid, which does not require repayment.
 The most common forms of gift-based aid include scholarships and grants.

-ScholarshipsScholarships are typically awarded based on merit and/or academic performance.
-This type of aid may also reward students coming from specific backgrounds.
+ScholarshipsScholarships are typically awarded based on merit or academic performance.
+They may also reward students coming from specific backgrounds.

 - Federal Student Aid offers federal-based financial aid.
 This includes need-based grants like the Federal Supplemental Educational Opportunity Grant.

 - College Board—BigFuture administers the SAT.
 This organization also provides information for prospective college students.
 This information may include grant and scholarship details.

 RadiologicStudents pursuing an online radiology technician program can apply for scholarships specific to the field.

 - American Society of Radiologic Technologists (ASRT) is a membership-based professional organization.
 It makes scholarships and grants available through the ASRT Foundation.